naywintx/kotlin-web-site/docs/topics/k2-compiler-guide.md

 ## Changes

 As a result of the new frontend, the Kotlin compiler has undergone some changes.
 We first highlight the most noticeable changes affecting your code, explaining what has changed and the best practices going forward.
-For those changes that may go unnoticed, we have organized them into subject areas for further reading, should you want to learn more.
+We have organized all changes into subject areas for further reading, should you want to learn more.

 ### Highlighted changes